siderolabs/talos/docs/talosctl/talosctl_kubeconfig.md

 ### Synopsis

 Download the admin kubeconfig from the node.
-Kubeconfig will be written to PWD/kubeconfig or [local-path]/kubeconfig if specified.
+Kubeconfig will be written to PWD or [local-path] if specified.
 If merge flag is defined, config will be merged with ~/.kube/config or [local-path] if specified.

 ```